Oblique Shock Calculator

 20 37.8 1.99 3.77 1.56

-This calculator assumes a perfect gas with constant γ .
-That is a very useful approximation for many classroom and early-stage design problems, but it is not exact for high-enthalpy flows, strong real-gas effects, chemical reactions, or situations where the specific heats vary substantially with temperature.
-If you are analyzing hypersonic or very high-temperature applications, you should treat the result as a first estimate rather than a final answer.
+This oblique shock calculator intentionally solves an idealized attached-shock problem, so its assumptions should be read as part of the answer rather than as fine print.
+The model assumes a perfect gas with constant γ.
+That is a very useful approximation for many classroom, laboratory, and preliminary-design problems, but it is not exact for high-enthalpy flows, strong real-gas effects, chemical reactions, dissociation, or cases where specific heats change substantially with temperature.
+In hypersonic or very high-temperature applications, treat the result as a first estimate rather than as a final design value.

-The page also models a two-dimensional attached oblique shock.
-It does not include detached bow shocks, three-dimensional cone shocks, boundary-layer interaction, shock-induced separation, wall curvature, viscous effects, or unsteady motion.
-Real hardware can depart from the ideal model quickly, especially near the detachment limit or inside inlets where multiple shocks and boundary layers interact.
-When the calculator reports that no attached solution exists, that is the model telling you that the simple wedge picture has broken down.
+The page also assumes a two-dimensional attached oblique shock.
+It does not include detached bow shocks, three-dimensional conical shocks, wall curvature, viscous effects, boundary-layer interaction, shock-induced separation, or unsteady motion.
+Real hardware can depart from the ideal model surprisingly fast, especially near the detachment limit or inside supersonic inlets where multiple shocks and boundary layers interact.
+When the calculator reports that no attached solution exists, it is telling you that the simple wedge picture has broken down, not that the real flow has somehow stopped obeying physics.

-External aerodynamics offers another common use case.
-Fins, forebodies, control surfaces, and test wedges in wind tunnels all generate oblique shocks when the local flow is supersonic.
-In rocket nozzles or high-speed ducts, internal oblique shocks can also appear when the geometry or back pressure forces the flow to compress.
-In each of those settings, knowing the likely shock angle and downstream Mach number helps you judge loading, drag, heating trends, and whether the chosen geometry is gentle enough to remain attached.
+External aerodynamics provides another common application.
+Fins, forebodies, sharp leading edges, and test wedges in wind tunnels all generate oblique shocks when the local flow is supersonic.
+In ducts and nozzles, internal oblique shocks can also appear when geometry or back-pressure conditions force the flow to compress.
+In each setting, a reliable estimate of shock angle and downstream Mach number helps you think about pressure loading, drag trends, heating, and whether the geometry is gentle enough to remain attached under the expected operating conditions.

-After you evaluate a case, you can use the Copy Result button to place the main outputs on your clipboard.
+The copy feature on this oblique shock calculator is designed for quick comparison and documentation.
+After you evaluate a case, use the Copy Result button to place the main outputs on your clipboard.
 That is convenient when you want to compare several wedge angles, paste values into notes, or send a quick design check to a teammate.
-Because everything runs in your browser, the page is also useful as a lightweight study tool: change one variable at a time, compare weak and strong branches, and watch how the maximum attached deflection shifts with Mach number and gas properties.
+Because everything runs in your browser, the page also works well as a lightweight study tool: change one variable at a time, compare weak and strong branches, and watch how the maximum attached deflection shifts with Mach number and gas properties.

 Enter M₁, θ, and γ to evaluate the shock.